kshitijrajsharma/sfm/README.md

   2. sudo apt install nodejs
   3. sudo apt install npm
   4. nodejs -v

-Now navigate to this repo and hit following command
+ REMEMBER :
+ >>>>>>>This Project uses Postgresql with postgis extension enabled
+ >>>>>>>Hence make sure you installed postgresql 10 and created database named "sfm" with postgis extension enabled
+ >>>>>>> You can edit your username and password on settings.py file ( Default is username: 'postgres' and password: 'admin')

+AFTER YOU INITIALIZED DATABASE AND INSTALLED ALL LIBRARIES HIT THESE COMMANDS :
-1. Python manage.py runserver
+1. Python manage.py makemigrations
+2. Python manage.py migrate
-2. Navigate to node_modules and hit "npm install " & "npm start"
+3. Navigate to node_modules and hit "npm install " & "npm start"